 New owners are sometimes surprised at how much sleep their French Bulldogs get.
 Additionally, owners may miss signs of sleep problems if they do not know how much sleep healthy Frenchies need.
 French Bulldogs sleep between 12-14 hours each day on average.
 Daytime naps and nighttime sleep usually make up this amount of sleep.
 Puppies need even more sleep, averaging 18-20 hours daily until about 12 weeks of age.

-The human body however spends up to 25 per cent of its sleep cycle in REM, reflecting our habit of staying awake during the day and sleeping in the evening.
+However, the human body spends up to 25 percent of its sleep cycle in REM, reflecting our habit of staying awake during the day and sleeping in the evening.

 A dog’s age plays a huge role when it comes to how much sleep they need.
 In the same way that infants need a lot of sleep, puppies need to sleep 15 to 20 hours a day to help their nervous and immune systems develop.
 Puppies nap throughout the day to get the sleep they need.